-The list below represents the projects planned for the Annual Plan 2019/20, based on and as adjusted from Year 2 of the Long Term Plan 2018-28.
-For a full list of projects relating to 2018-28, please refer to the Long Term Plan 2018-28.
+The list below represents the projects planned for the Annual Plan 2020/21, based on and as adjusted from Year 3 of the Long Term Plan 2018-28.

-Project Title Summary 2019/20 Drainage/Sewer-Small Mains Renewals and Capital Upgrades Replacement of pipes and other sewer assets across the district as they reach the end of their useful life 1,090,000 Maintenance Generated Renewals Renewals generated as a result of planned maintenance to the sewer network 140,000 Model Analysis and Calibration Wastewater network modelling and flow monitoring for model calibration purposes 150,000 Pump Renewals Renewal of pumps as they come to the end of their useful life 98,000 Data Capture Equipment Repairs Repair of sewer sampling and monitoring equipment 16,000 Mechanical Plant and Equipment Renewals Replacement of plant and equipment that has reached the end of its design life, including electrical equipment, Programme Logic Controllers (PLC) and telemetry 310,000 Inland Towns Ponds Screens and Aerators Renewal Renewals of pond screens and aerators that have reached the end of their useful life 50,000 Building and equipment renewals Renewals at buildings and equipment associated with the sewer network 15,000 New Sewer Reticulation The extension of reticulation in sewer networks to enable residential development in urban areas 926,000 Talbot Street , Geraldine - Siphon Upgrade Installation of a new siphon to improve sewer network capacity downstream to the Geraldine pond.
-650,000
+Project Title Summary 2020/21 Data Capture Equipment Repairs Repair of sewer sampling and monitoring equipment 16,000 Sewer building renewals Renewals at wastewater treatment plant.
+15,000 Small Mains Renewals and Capital Upgrades Replacement of pipes and other sewer assets across the district as they reach the end of their useful life or as a result of planned maintenance to the sewer network.
+2,800,000 Model Analysis and Calibration Wastewater network modelling and flow monitoring for model calibration purposes 450,377 New Reticulation The extension of reticulation in sewer networks to enable residential development in urban areas.
+100,000 Talbot Street, Geraldine Siphon Upgrade Installation of a new siphon to improve sewer network capacity to the Geraldine Ponds.
+618,723